ACoAs MANIPULATING Self & Others (Part 3c)

 b. because we have a deep (usually unacknowledged) feeling of hopelessness.
 After all – the WIC believes that our actions are supposed to get us the love & attention we’re always craved, specifically from our parents (dead or alive!).
 The Child’s logic says – “since they hurt me & hated me, it has to be my fault, so I have to find a way to fix it.”

-But no matter how hard we work at being the perfect son or daughter, we rarely achieve this wish.
-So eventually drowningtaking actions gets harder & harder.
-Scapegoat & Lost Child ACoAs give up trying a lot sooner than Heroes & Mascots, but they never give up wanting to be loved & accepted!
+drowningBut no matter how hard we work at being the perfect son or daughter, we rarely achieve this wish.
+So eventually taking actions gets harder & harder.
+Scapegoat & Lost Child ACoAs give up trying a lot sooner than Heroes & Mascots, but they stop wanting to be loved & accepted!
 They just pretend they don’t care!

-c. we feel powerless to have any effect on our environment (being efficacious).
+c. because we feel powerless to have any effect on our environment (being efficacious).
 We could never get our parents (& sometimes siblings) to notice us, listen to us, take us seriously, consider or feelings & needs.
 So why would we be able to influence anyone else in the world?
 If we have no ability to influence, then why even try to DO anything?

 3. WHAT makes it HARD to act